2024 Elections for Participation

 School (Faculty) Councils

 The Faculty Council consists of employees and students from a School.
 The council represents the interests of students and employees in the field of education, research, policy and decision-making.
 To this end, it advises the Management Team, on request or otherwise, on matters and developments within the School.
-In addition, the council has the right of consent for matters such as the School’s regulations, part of the teaching and examination regulations and the Strategic Plan.
+In addition, the council has the right of consent for matters such as the School’s regulations, part of the Education and Examination Regulations and the Strategic Plan.
 Each School at Tilburg University has its own Faculty Council.
-Check the parties below for additional information:

 Electoral Committee's Office